torontomulibrary/digital-preservation-public/docs/workflow-preprocessing.md

 # 1. Decide what to process

-Go to the [Wasabi folder list](https://docs.google.com/spreadsheets/d/1xXDcoyRDXQGZj_zUDFDlxC4xbW3bIbYDboIzTedm62o/edit?pli=1&gid=803581914#gid=803581914) Google Sheet to see what's left to process.
+Go to the [Wasabi folder list][REDACTED] Google Sheet to see what's left to process.
 Make sure no one else is working on that folder.

 # 2. Download from Wasabi